Flux File Orchestration Platform

-To provide high availability and increased throughput, Flux can be clustered on two to eight servers.
+To provide high availability and increased throughput, Flux can be clustered on many servers.
 There is no single point of failure in the cluster.
 If one server goes down, that server's duties are automatically and seamlessly moved to the other servers in the cluster.

 There is no single point of failure.
 All servers in the cluster cooperate equally to increase the system's overall throughput even in the event of server failure.